 There is an unimaginable number of recipes for breaded chicken out there, so why is this one different?
 The chicken is baked, not deep-fried making it healthy; tasty; easy to make; stacked with fresh herbs, brown bread, and the coating keeps the chicken moist and tender.
-The quality of the chicken you buy also helps; I try to always use fresh, free range (and though not essential, organic) chicken pieces but you the best you can afford.

-I have cooked this recipe for years and can vow that children love it.
-Vary the flavours by changing the herbs you use, and even the choice of bread used for the crumb.
-Fresh brown bread is the best but I also use any leftover breads, olive and herb flavoured Ciabatta or a sourdough works really well.
+Vary the flavors by changing the herbs you use, and even the choice of bread used for the crumb.
+Fresh brown bread is the best but you can use any leftover breads; olive and herb flavored Ciabatta or a sourdough works really well.

 - 12 chicken thighs (free range, boneless)

 - 1 2/4 cups/225 grams bread (use fresh brown bread or leftover bread)

 - 2 teaspoons parsley (or your preferred fresh herbs; tarragon is lovely)

 - 1 cup flour (more or less, for dusting)